knmnyn/cs4248-2020/_pages/about.md

 0 hour of tutorials
 4 hours for projects, assignments, fieldwork, etc., per week.
 4 hours for preparatory work by a student per week.

+### Frequently Asked Questions

+1. Will the module be webcasted (recorded or broadcasted live)?

+Yes, barring technical difficulties, we plan to record the course lectures and make them available on LumiNUS.
+That is, we will make our best effort to do this, but do not guarantee quality of service for webcasted or remote learning.
+We will attempt to make the lectures available on simulcast on Zoom, links to be available to course students only (you will need to be authenticated to your NUS-linked Zoom account to connect to the lectures).

+Recorded lectures will be put into the `Web Lectures` folder on the LumiNUS platform.

+2. I'm taking ATAP this semester.
+I need an exception to get admitted to this class.
+Can you grant me this exception?

+Sorry, no.  This is a unilateral policy.
+CS4248 is in high demand and generally oversubscribed.
+We reserve and exercise the right to make this course only available to full-time NUS students (locally matriculated and exchange students).
+We welcome you to take the course when you return to NUS full-time.

+3. I do not fulfill the exact prerequisite requirements for this module.
+Can you grant me this exception?

+Module coordinators do not approve prerequisite waivers in our School.
+You need to approach our School's curriculum coordinator for permission.
+Generally, the answer is no, except in extenuating circumstances.
+E-mail `cs-curriculum@comp.nus.edu.sg` and apply for the waiver on ModRec.

+4. I need this course in order to graduate this coming semester.
+Can you grant me this exception?

+Please ask your academic advisor to explain the situation to me.
+We will see what we can do and perhaps help your academic advisor help plan future students' plans accordingly.